dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

    * Created the drop down menu for the profile
    + Uploaded "Home Page Example 3", which displays the profile drop down menu

-   The next step is to create the customization page for the widgets.
+   <br>The next step is to create the customization page for the widgets.
   </details>

   <details>